 Sign #5 Acequias: el agua es la vida

-Acequias were a practice brought from Islamic Spain, where the word originated in the desert climates of north Africa (from the Arabic verb “saqá,” to irrigate).
+Acequias were a practice brought from recently-Islamic Spain, where the word originated in the desert climates of north Africa (from the Arabic verb “saqá,” to irrigate).
 Similar systems were already in use by Natives in the American southwest.

 What can you add to this story?